 After manipulating this metering valve, be sure to return the IP cap precisely as you found it.
 Then tighten it back down.
 Then continue with the injector line crack, purge, and cranking process detailed in this article.

 If after several attempts of cranking, and there is still no Diesel bubbling out of the injector line caps, then there isn’t much more that can be done.
 Now you are on to Preparation I: (aka, Preparation Injector Pump Removal.)
 Sorry for bringing the bad news.
 When shopping for a replacement IP, I recommend R&D IDI Performance.
-An article and video detailing the removal of an IDI IP is in the works and will be linked in the future.
+Here’s an article and video of how to remove the Injector Pump on an IDI Van, which is basically the same as removing it from the Ford truck, but more of a pain in the ass.

 No warranty.
 You are responsible for your vehicle.
 For novelty use only.
 Not responsible for anything or anyone.
 Not responsible for damage to your vehicle, you, or anyone or anything.